lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     /// Retained: full-withdrawal-only entry point with the existing external
     /// signature, kept for backward compatibility with deployed consumers
     /// (CSM Ejector).
-Internally routed through the same request path and the
-    /// same extracted-balance rate limit as `triggerWithdrawals` (each FWR
-    /// counted at the validator's max effective balance). function triggerFullWithdrawals(/* unchanged signature */) external payable;
+Since CSM is a 0x01 module, each request should consume
+    /// 32 ETH of the limit quota. function triggerFullWithdrawals(
+        IStakingRouter.ValidatorExitData[] calldata validatorsData,
+        address refundRecipient,
+        uint256 exitType
+    ) external payable;
 }
 ```